Infrastructure Development Company

 In 2016, it was awarded the United Nations Momentum for Change Award.

 History

 Infrastructure Development Company Limited was established on 14 May 1997 by the Government of Bangladesh.
 It also finances organizations who distribute solar panels in Bangladesh.
-The company was licensed by the Bangladesh Bank as a non-bank financial institution (NBFI) on 5 January 1998.
-Since its inception, IDCOL is playing a major role in bridging the financing gap for developing medium to large-scale infrastructure and renewable energy projects in Bangladesh.
+The company was licensed by the Bangladesh Bank as a non-bank financial institution on 5 January 1998.
+Since its inception, it has played a major role in bridging the financing gap for developing medium to large-scale infrastructure and renewable energy projects in Bangladesh.